St Lawrence's Church, West Wycombe

-St Lawrence's Church is a Church of England church in the parish of West Wycombe, Buckinghamshire, England.
+St Lawrence Church is a Church of England church in the parish of West Wycombe, Buckinghamshire, England.
 It sits on top of West Wycombe Hill in a prominent position overlooking the West Wycombe Road, and surrounding villages.
 West Wycombe Hill is managed by the National Trust, although the church and graveyard are owned by the Church of England.
 The church resides in the Chilterns Area of Outstanding Natural Beauty.
 St Lawrence Church and the mausoleum both occupy similar positions on top of West Wycombe Hill, and the Church tower is visible for many miles around.
 The top of the tower is the highest point in the Southern Chilterns and on a clear day, it is possible to see West London.

 History

 The medieval church served the lost medieval village of Haveringdon, and of this building, the 14th-century chancel and tower remain, though heavily remodeled.
 The Grade I listed church was gradually rebuilt in its current form by Sir Francis Dashwood, 1st Baronet and Baron Le Despenser.
 In the 1750s the medieval west tower was raised to make it an eye-catcher from West Wycombe Estate, West Wycombe House, and also from the West Wycombe road as one exits towards the West.
 It was topped by a great golden ball, possibly inspired by the Dogana, Venice.
 The ball was reputed to be a meeting place for the Hellfire Club – it could seat 10, and was described by the author John Wilkes as “the best globe tavern I was ever in.”
 It has been suggested that Sir Francis Dashwood used a heliograph to signal through a porthole in the golden ball to his friend, John Norris (1721–1786), who had erected a tower, now known as the Camberley Obelisk, near his home at Hawley, Hampshire, 21 miles to the south.
 Between 1761 and 1763 the nave was rebuilt and the medieval chancel was remodeled.

 The nave as remodeled by Dashwood has the appearance of a “very superb Egyptian hall” in a Vitruvian sense and is derived from Robert Wood’s prints of the ancient Temple of the Sun, Palmyra.
 It has five bays five and is lined with engaged Corinthian columns under a continuous entablature, the pillars decorated to emulate porphrey.
 The design of the Trompe-l'œil ceiling in the nave is taken directly from one of Wood's engravings.
 There is more Trompe-l'œil painting on the walls of the remodeled medieval chancel and in the center of the chancel ceiling is a painting of the Last Supper after Rembrandt.
 All the painting is by Giovanni Borgnis.
 Throughout there is spectacular Rococo plasterwork and Dashwood provided fine new woodwork for the church, including Mahogany stalls for the clergy.

 The architect of all this work is likely to have been John Donowell who was working for Sir Francis Dashwood at West Wycombe Park.